int19h/jbomohi/dict/treicytunba/comments.md

 as in "ka'orta" -> "ka'orty" require a final vowel blocking rule similar to gismu?
 Is this just for certain fu'ivla?

+## 2021-01-04T06:42:53Z — zozeizeizeizeifaho (comment 3639, in reply to 3638)

+Re: fu'ivla can now be used in lujvo?

+ues wrote:
+> Thanks for this.
+I am glad that fu'ivla are allowed to be used in initial
+> and non-initial states now.
+Somehow I had never ran across any like this
+> before.
+One thing though.
+Doesn't the removal of a final vowel in fu'ivla,
+> as in "ka'orta" -> "ka'orty" require a final vowel blocking rule similar
+> to gismu?
+Is this just for certain fu'ivla?

+This hasn't been formally decided, but afaik, ccV[']VCV and CV[']VC/CV spaces have been kept free of final vowel conflicts so far.

+Shapes like ccVCVCV and CVC/CVCV don't need a rule like this since their final vowel is never removed.